 - A good bet is to buy cookware from graduating independents, who will probably give you a deal.
-Check out TigerTrade for listings or ask around with seniors you know.
+Alternately, you can find cheap gear at Bed Bath and Beyond, Target, or Walmart.

 - For used cookware at low prices, check out the Red White & Blue Thrift Store in Trenton.